IBM/Blockchain_for_TelcoRoaming/README.md

 Open [Composer Playground](http://composer-playground.mybluemix.net/), by default the Basic Sample Network is imported.
 If you have previously used Playground, be sure to clear your browser local storage by running `localStorage.clear()` in your browser Console.

-Now import the `my-network.bna` file and click on deploy button.
+Now import the `my-network.bna` file and click on `Deploy` button.

 You can also setup [Composer Playground locally](https://hyperledger.github.io/composer/installing/using-playground-locally.html).

-Once the bna is deployed , go to the test tab
+Once the bna is deployed , go to the `Test` tab

 To test your Business Network Definition, first click on the **Test** tab: